Indiana vs Miami Players to Watch - Second Round

 Miami's Last Game

-In its previous game, Miami beat Drake on Friday, 63-56.
-Its leading scorer was Nijel Pack with 21 points.
+Miami won its previous game versus Drake, 63-56, on Friday.
+Nijel Pack was its top scorer with 21 points.

 |Name